01-Introduction

 What types of content are in this book?
 You are going to find five types of content in this book: Articles I wrote, links to my podcast episodes (video & audio), more than 200 links to helpful websites I like, data engineering interview questions and case studies.

 This book is a work in progress!
 As you can see, this book is not finished.
 I'm constantly adding new stuff and doing videos for the topics.
-But obviously, because I do this as a hobby my time is limited.
-You can help making this book even better.
+But, obviously, because I do this as a hobby, my time is limited.
+You can help make this book even better.

 If You Like This Book & Need More Help:#

-Check out my Data Engineering Academy and personal Coaching at LearnDataEngineering.com
+Check out my Data Engineering Academy at LearnDataEngineering.com

 Visit learndataengineering.com: Click Here

-• Full AWS Data Engineering example project (Azure in development)
+• Data Engineering on AWS E-Commerce example project

 Support This Book For Free!#